nekomask/project4_frontend/README.md

 # project4_frontend
 # WRESTL API

 This is an API for professional wrestling events in the 1990s.
 I remember when looking for APIs about a month ago that I didn't see any pro-wrestling APIs and I thought the name WRESTL API was a pretty fun play on words to a RESTful API.
-I was a big pro-wrestling fan in the early-mid 1990s so that's ultimately why I picked that specific era.
+I was a big pro-wrestling fan growing up so that's ultimately why I picked that specific era.

 # Technologies